 Non-Canadian residents, who are considering going to Canada to obtain a U.S. visa, should note the following message from the U.S. consulates in Canada: "With rare exceptions, visa applicants should apply at the U.S. Consular Section in their country of residence.
 If the applicant is not a resident of Canada, interviewing officers at the U.S. Consular Sections in Canada may not have experience in evaluating the circumstances in the applicant's country of residence.
 The applicant will, therefore, have greater difficulty establishing eligibility for a U.S. visa in Canada than would be experienced in the applicant's home country.
 A substantial percentage of visitors to Canada are denied visas under these circumstances.
 Consequently, visitors to Canada are strongly urged to apply for U.S. visas in their country of residence."
 For more details, please consult the website of the U.S. consulates in Canada

 The IVO Questionnaire collects information on visa-related issues from the scientific community.
 The data collected through the questionnaire will be used to track trends and report urgent visa cases to the U.S. Department of State.

 You are eligible to complete the questionnaire if:

-Please note that individuals who have applied for dependent visas (such as F2 and J2) should not complete the questionnaire.
+Please note that individuals who have applied for a tourist visa (B-2) or a dependent visa (such as F-2 and J-2) should not complete the questionnaire.
+Individuals with a visa case that was denied, rather than delayed, also should not complete the questionnaire.